MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Profiles in Microsoft Edge allow you to separate your browsing data into independent profiles.
 Data associated with one profile is separate from data associated with other profiles.
 Your personal favorites and history, for example, aren't synchronized with your work account if you set each up in different profiles.

 However, users can easily switch between existing profiles in Microsoft Edge without the need for passwords.
 If users have access to the same device, users may create another profile on the same version of Microsoft Edge without the permission of the current profile owner.
 Removing the profile from Microsoft Edge settings permanently deletes browsing data for the specific profile stored on the device, such as browsing history, favorites, form fill data, and passwords.
-Data synced to your account may still be stored in the Microsoft cloud and may be cleared from the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
+Data synced to your account might still be stored in the Microsoft cloud, and can be cleared by using the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).

 <!-- ------------------------------ -->